 The recipe is very easy: after you blend the eggs with milk, oil and sugar together, you can gradually add flour and salt.
-Mix until smooth and lump free (careful, no cheating, because Irina is watching!)
+Mix until smooth and lump free. (careful, no cheating, because Irina, my friend, is watching!)

 Using a 5-6 inches skillet, spoon out mix into center of skillet and then roll the pan to let the batter run to the edge to keep it as thin as possible.